lukstafi/ppx_minidebug/README.md

   9
 ```

-At the "top level", there is another mechanism for disabling logging: `highlighted_roots` -- see below.
+There is another mechanism for disabling logging: `prune_upto` -- see below.

 #### Traces in HTML as collapsible trees